-Students are provided access to parking on the campus of Carolinas Medical Center.
+Students are provided access to parking on the campus of Carolinas Medical Center in the MMP Deck.
 Students who park in undesignated areas may be fined, ticketed and towed.
 Ultimately, parking violations may be found to constitute a violation of the college's community standards policy.
 Students are responsible for their own transportation to the college and to clinical sites.